angular-gantt/angular-gantt/docs/configuration/api.md

 - **api.side.setWidth(width)**

     Set side area width.
 If given `width` is `undefined`, it will be computed automatically based on content.

+    Calling this function after setting or updating gantt data may lead to unexpected results.
+Wrap the call in `$timeout` function if the computed width doesn't seem to use the new data to compute the width.

 - **api.side.getWidth()**